sebasgil/ParticlePixelDetector/README.md

 ```

 ## Testing
-See file `testing.py` and also the documentation of `unittest` module from the standard library.
+You need `pytest` installed in order to run the tests, see [pytest documentation](https://docs.pytest.org/en/stable/) for instructions.

+The tests are located in `./python/test`.

-To run tests execute `python testing.py` in your console.
+To run them execute `pytest` in your console.

 ## The life of an event